-Artificial intelligence is a massive opportunity, but triggers some risks which cannot be sorted through over-regulations that might damage the market.
+Artificial intelligence is a massive opportunity but triggers some risks which cannot be sorted through over-regulation that might damage the market.

 One of the main topics of the World Economic Forum 2017 was artificial intelligence (AI).
-I found extremely interesting the interview to Ginni Rometty, the Chairwoman, President and CEO of IBM.
-She said that we are in a unique period since there a 3 technologic revolutions happening simultaneously which make this point in time different from ever before
+I found fascinating the interview to Ginni Rometty, the Chairwoman, President and CEO of IBM.
+She said that we are in a unique period since there three technologic revolutions happening simultaneously which make this point in time different from ever before

 - The rise of cloud computing;

-Because of these 3 revolutions, there is a huge amount of information that cannot be dealt by humans, but we need systems that can deal with such data, reason around it and learn.
-This led to the rise of artificial intelligence.
+Because of these three revolutions, there is a massive amount of information that cannot be dealt with by humans, but we need systems that can deal with such data, reason around it, and learn.
+This scenario led to the rise of artificial intelligence.

-AI and robots are exponentially becoming part of our daily life and the potentials of such technologies cannot be always controlled by humans.
-If you think about Google DeepMind project where AI is not programmed/taught to solve problems, but needs to learn itself how to solve problems.
-This means that we will reach a stage when machines will take decisions whose reasoning cannot be explained by humans!
+AI and robots are exponentially becoming part of our daily life, and humans can not always control the potentials of such technologies.
+If you think about Google DeepMind project where AI is not programmed/taught to solve problems but needs to learn itself how to solve problems.
+This circumstance means that we will reach a stage when machines take decisions whose reasoning cannot be explained by humans!